TharinduThilakshana/Responsive-Webpage/README.md

-## KFC Landing Page
+## TWT Landing Page

-### This is a fictional HTML & CSS based responsive fullscreen landing page for the KFC company.
+### This is a fictional HTML & CSS based responsive fullscreen landing page for the TWT.

 #### Technologies
 * HTML5